 EAT: Restaurant Andario

-Andario opened in late 2019, and has been winning raves ever since.
+Restaurant Andario opened in late 2019, and has been winning raves ever since.
 It is, according to most foodies, the hottest thing to hit West Chester in years.
-Right now, “Dinner Series” only is available. $75 gets you the table and tasting for the evening.
+Right now, “Dinner Series” only is available. $80 gets you the table and tasting for the evening.
 A tough ticket, as to be expected.

 EAT: Opa Taverna

-EAT/PROVISION: Carlino’s Italian Market, West Chester
+EAT/PROVISION: Carlino’s Italian Market

 The aroma from the combination of fresh baked breads and pastries, olives and olive oils, dried meats, pastas, and salads, will impel you to walk out with at least a crispy warmed slice of pizza.
 Or, you can do what those who work nearby do nearly every day.
 Pick up a square of incredible lasagna or salad from the salad bar and eat at one of a few tables.